siddhuoo7/azure-serverless-workshop/labs/deployment.md

 * Create an Azure function app (linux) using steps in lab above

-* Create a .Net Core 3.1 Timer-triggered function as follows
+* Create a .Net 6 Timer-triggered function as follows

     ```bash
     mkdir <your-app-name> && cd <your-app-name>